Alison Holland, EdD | Web Developer

 Skills

-• Front-end technologies including responsive, mobile-first design and accessibility practices (HTML5, CSS3, JavaScript, Media Queries, Content Management Systems)
+• Front-end technologies, including stateful, responsive, mobile-first design, and accessibility practices (HTML5, CSS3, JavaScript, Media Queries, Content Management Systems)

 • Version control (Git, GitHub)